 We were lucky enough to catch up with him at his home and ask the questions in person.
 We hopped in his off-road cart for a quick tour of where he lives, through trails, dirt roads, fields, and woods.
-There were plenty of laughs along the way but also some real wisdom and great advise not only for folks looking to get started in wildlife control, but also for anyone that's interested in running a successful service business.
+There were plenty of laughs along the way but also some real wisdom and great advice not only for folks looking to get started in wildlife control, but also for anyone that's interested in running a successful service business.

 When did you start your business, and why?

 I started my business in 2006 because I knew a few things: I knew I wanted to work for myself, and I knew I wanted to work with wildlife or something to do with wildlife.

 How did you know you wanted to work for yourself?

 Because my dad did, my dad's dad did, and I really don't like being told what to do.

 Because you like wildlife you said?